 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 Restaurants will include a service fee within the bill and tipping extra is generally left up to the discretion of the consumer.
-Rounding up the bill or leaving spare change is commonplace if the service has been good.
-Feel free to tip more if the service has been exemplary or if you’re feeling generous.
+It's common to round up the bill or leave spare change if the service has been good.
+You're welcome to tip a little bit more if the service has been particularly good, or if you’re feeling generous.

-Internet access is good in Belgium, with internet cafes and Wi-Fi hotspots easily found in most cities and major towns.
+Internet access is generally very good in Belgium, with internet cafes and Wi-Fi hotspots easily found in most cities and major towns.

 Mobile phone coverage is generally very good in most parts of Belgium.
-Ensure global roaming is activated before you arrive.
+Make sure you activate global roaming on your phone before you arrive.

 Modern, flushable toilets are the standard in Belgium.